ga4gh/data-security/AAI/README.md

 The way this chain of brokers and trust is maintained is through "embedded tokens".
 There are two types of embedded tokens: Embedded Access Tokens and Embedded Document Tokens.

 Embedded Access Tokens are claims in a Broker's token that can then be sent to OTHER brokers' `/userinfo` endpoints for further user claims.
+In GA4GH Passports, embedded access tokens will usually carry full claims so as not to interrogate /userinfo each time.

 Embedded Document Tokens cannot be revoked and no `/userinfo` endpoint is provided for them, however they stilll offer a signature that can be used to verify their provenance and always contain the necessary claims in them already.